-The actuarially determined contribution rates in the schedule of contributions are calculated on a biennial basis beginning with the fiscal years ended 2017 and 2018, determined as of July 1, 2015.
+The actuarially determined contribution rates are determined on a biennial basis beginning with the fiscal year ended 2019, determined as of July 1, 2017.
 The amortization period of the unfunded liability has been reset as of July 1, 2013 to a closed 30-year period.
-The following actuarial methods and assumptions were used to determine the contribution rates reported in that schedule:
+The following actuarial methods and assumptions were used to determine contribution rates for the year ending June 30, 219: